ayyammal-g/consumer_complaints/README.md

 1. To Read the dataset and extract the product, year and company reported in each consumer complaint.
-2. Aggregate the extracted data for each product and year to find
+2. Aggregate the extracted data for each product and year to find *total number of complaints
-        * total number of complaints
+        *number of companies receiving the complaints
-        * number of companies receiving the complaints
+        *Highest percentage of complaints directed against a single company

-        * Highest percentage of complaints directed against a single company The former task is accomplished by ComplaintsDataLoader class in complaints_data_loader.py while the later task is accomplished by ComplaintsDataReport class in complaints_data_report.py
+The former task is accomplished by ComplaintsDataLoader class in complaints_data_loader.py while the later task is accomplished by ComplaintsDataReport class in complaints_data_reporter.py

 ## complaints_data_loader:
 Given the input file, load_data() method of ComplaintsDataLoader class will load the data in the dictionary.
 For large data sets, the challenge was to find a better data structure to store the data.
 As there is a need to hash based on Product and Year Dictionary found to be well serve the purpose.